The Bar Greatest Hits List: The 22 Best Bars In NYCThe 22 best bars in NYC, according to us.

-New bars open all the time in New York - some Elvis-themed tiki bar or Filipino beer garden probably just opened around the corner from wherever you’re currently located.
-But there’s no better place to drink than a classic.
+New bars open all the time in New York - some Elvis-themed tiki bar or place serving beers made exclusively by Flemish monks probably just opened around the corner from wherever you’re currently located.
+But there’s nothing better than a classic.

-So we compiled a list of our all-time favorites - the places we find ourselves returning to over and again.
+So we made this list of our all-time favorites - the places we find ourselves returning to over and again.
 They’re the standbys that make this city what it is.
 In other words: the Greatest Hits.

 If you live in New York, you should drink at them all.
 If you’re visiting, check out as many as you can.
 Some of them are cocktail bars, some are dives, and some are something in between.
 All of them are essential New York watering holes.

-Despite being one of the original speakeasy-style fancy cocktail bars, and despite the fact that the novelty of speakeasy-style bars is officially dead, Maison Premiere has aged extremely well.
-And that’s because nothing about this place is phoned in - the people here truly care about the details: the cocktails are actually worth their price tag, the staff knows exactly what they’re doing, and the back garden is immaculate.
-As far as we’re concerned, MP will probably always be the greatest place in Brooklyn to drink cocktails and eat oysters.
+Maison Premiere has aged extremely well.
+Nothing about this bar is phoned in - the cocktails are actually worth their price tag, the staff knows exactly what they’re doing, and the back garden is immaculate.
+It feels like a spot where you’d have an Old Fashioned before running into Mark Twain on a riverboat, and as far as we’re concerned, it will probably always be the greatest place in Brooklyn to drink cocktails and eat oysters.

-169 Bar does its own thing: there’s a cheetah-print pool table, a painting of dinosaurs, some lawn furniture, a few palm trees, and multicolored lights.
+169 Bar does its own thing: there’s a cheetah-print pool table, a painting of dinosaurs, some lawn furniture, a few palm trees, and lots of multicolored lights.
 It’s a weird place, and everyone fits in.
-In the daytime it looks like an indoor garage sale, but at night the vibes are consistently low-key and fun.
-Lazy drinkers can text a drink order to their table, but it’s more fun to walk around and scope out the crowd.
+In the daytime, it looks like an indoor garage sale, but at night it’s consistently fun and busy.
+Lazy drinkers can text an order from their table, and if you’re hungry, there are dumplings.
 169 Bar is essentially a clubhouse for the Lower Lower East Side, and it’s the perfect place to start your night.

 A lot of birthdays between the ages of 26 and 32 happen at Lavender Lake, and that should tell you a lot of what you need to know about this Gowanus spot.
 There’s a really nice outdoor area as well as a big indoor area, the beer and cocktail varieties are plenty, and the food is even good.
 If it’s a nice Sunday afternoon, this is one of the best places to drink a cold one.

-A Long Island City staple, Dutch Kills is a dark, narrow cocktail lounge that’s usually full of Queens people who love a stiff drink.
-It can be tough to snag a seat on weekends, but this bar is worth a visit even if you don’t live in or frequent the area often.
-Pair it up with a visit to Casa Enrique or Mu Ramen and you’ve got a high-quality evening on your hands.
+A Long Island City staple, Dutch Kills is a dark, narrow cocktail lounge that’s usually full of Queens people who like to drink things that taste good.
+It can be tough to get a seat on weekends, but this bar is worth a visit even if you don’t live in the area.
+Pair it up with a visit to Casa Enrique or Mu Ramen, and you’ve got a well-planned evening on your hands.

 To us, Spring Lounge is the epitome of a Greatest Hit.
 It has all the necessary components of a classic New York City dive bar.
 Smells of old socks and dust?
 Check.
 Random European tourists?
 Check.
 Great jukebox?
 Check.
 Giant shark hanging over the bar?
 Also check.
-We’ve never had a bad time at Spring Lounge, even though it’s always crowded and never not stinky.
-You will too.
+We’ve never had a bad time at Spring Lounge, even though it’s always crowded and never smells perfect.
+You won’t, either.

-For all its shopping and tourists and people who have money to spend on unnecessary things like a seventh drink, the Soho/Nolita area is strangely lacking in bars - and severely lacking in bars with outdoor space.
-Enter Sweet & Vicious, a (by all accounts, kind of gross) dive bar that’s earned its place on this list for two reasons: a killer back patio, and dangerously strong frozen margaritas.
-This is a great place to plan a coworker drinks hang - just don’t blame us if you go heavy on the frozens and wake up the next morning not remembering anything that happened after you told Steve you liked his shirt.
+For all its shopping, tourists, and people who have money to spend on unnecessary things like a seventh drink, the Soho/Nolita area is strangely lacking in good bars.
+Enter Sweet & Vicious, a dive bar that’s earned its place on this list for two reasons: a killer back patio, and dangerously strong frozen margaritas.
+This is a great place to plan a coworker drinks hang - just don’t blame us if you wake up with a headache tomorrow.

-Big, comfy leather booths, $6 shot + beer combos, two big rooms plus an outdoor space - on paper, these are the reasons you come to Bushwick’s Three Diamond Door.
-But in reality, you come here because it has all of those things, plus the kind of feel-good vibe that makes you want to move in.
+Big leather booths, inexpensive shot + beer combos, two large rooms plus an outdoor space - on paper, these are the reasons you come to Bushwick’s Three Diamond Door.
+But in reality, you come here because it has all of those things, plus the kind of feel-good energy that makes you want to move in.
 Not quite a dive, but definitely not fancy - this is the kind of middle-ground spot that’s perfect for most drinking situations.

-Union pool is where you go to meet someone other than your future spouse.
-You probably won’t end up doing the crossword together, but you will have fun.
-Because that’s what you do at Union Pool.
-In the summertime, it’s really just one big backyard hang.
-The drinks are cheap, there’s a taco truck in the back, and, on weekends, most of Williamsburg is present.
-Go with friends, or go alone and make new friends.
+Union Pool is where you go to meet up with a group of friends and possibly wind up talking to someone you’ll date for three weeks.
+There are a couple of indoor spaces as well as a big backyard - and in the summertime, that yard is where you’ll find everyone.
+The drinks are cheap, there’s a taco truck in the back, and on weekends most of Williamsburg tends to be present.
 When you want to be shoulder to shoulder with a lot of drunk and happy people, Union Pool is the place to go.

 Look for the “ON AIR” sign on 9th Street, and walk downstairs into the underground cave known as Sake Bar Decibel.
 There’s graffiti on the walls, the lights are tinted red, and the sake list is long and fairly cheap.
 Everyone who’s ever been here has been delighted by the experience (it’s a fact), and everyone who’s been here has walked out drunker than they realize (also a fact).